-Northumbria Police vetting backlog numbers hundreds of staff
+Northumbria Police: Hundreds of police and staff not vetted properly

 It said the force had recently updated a list of job roles which required enhanced vetting due to the work involved, but that it had found "340 people occupying these posts" were without the appropriate "management vetting clearance".

-Inspectors also found there was not a "consistent" procedure to stop access to IT systems, or to buildings, when an individual's clearance has ended.
+Inspectors also found there was not a "consistent" procedure to stop access to IT systems, or to buildings, when an individual's clearance had ended.

 Correct decisions made